Questions about courts? CLICK HERE for Mississippi Bar brochure detailing court responsibilities and jurisdictions

 Chancery Court responsibilities

-Trials are typically heard by a chancellor without a jury, although state law allows parties to request a jury in Chancery Court.
+Trials are typically heard by a judge or chancellor without a jury, although state law allows parties to request a jury in Chancery Court.

 The Honorable Judge Robert T. “Bo” Bailey